 GREENS reign SUPREME!!
 But that old saying of ‘Eat a Rainbow’ is so important,as you can see below.

 Now before we get into it, keep in mind that it’s easier to eat 200g of pumpkin for example than 200g of ginger, so keep things in perspective 🙂

 If you have a few minutes, have a read through and look at the pretty pictures 🙂 you may just learn something new!

 Update 13/12/18: Clarification on carbohydrate values.

 The food of choice for our friend Buggs Bunny.
 Whilst we generally only see orange carrots in supermarkets, these root vegetables come in hundreds of different varieties and a number of colours including purple, red, white, and yellow ones.
 They’re fun and easy to grow yourself at home, a great weekend project with the kids.

-Have you checked out our Keto Carrot Cake Recipe?
+Have you checked out our Carrot Cake Recipe?
 It is by far our most popular recipe and never lasts long in the office!

 49. Snowpeas – 4.8 g